 As far as possible try to eat healthy foods like fresh fruits and vegetables, whole grains, nuts and seeds.

 Sometimes it can be difficult to whip up a healthy meal when dealing with all the demands for work and at home.
-You can try &Me’s delicious Choco almond protein shake which is the perfect blend of Ayurvedic herbs and nutrients needed to meet the unique health needs of women.
+You can try &Me’s Period Tea.
+A product that gives complete comfort during periods, Naturally.
+Try our &Me Period tea which is best for period pain relief and also helps to get regular periods, better mood swings, reduces cramps, fatigue and bloating.